 Anne Arundel Community College offers an eight-credit Administrative Medical Assistant letter of recognition.
 This short, two-term sequence is designed for students who wish to prepare themselves for the administrative role in the medical office.
-Upon completion of this course of study, students will demonstrate ability in:

 - Filing medical insurance claims and writing accurate appeals for complicated cases.